Who Is This Credit Card Best For?

 Short promotional financing period

 - Disney discounts and perks: As a cardholder, you’ll be eligible for discounts when you use your card to buy merchandise and eat out at Disney parks and resorts and on Disney cruises.
 Plus, you’ll get special insider perks, like photo opportunities with Mickey Mouse or exclusive access to events.
 Prices are better even on Disney items, either purchased online or at Disney stores.

 - Your choice of card design: If you’re in love with your favorite characters, you’ll be happy to know you can choose who’s on your card.
 Options include Darth Vader, Minnie and Mickey, Tinkerbell, and more.

-- Limited redemption options: While many rewards credit cards offer basic cash back or let you use points to travel or buy gift cards, including Disney theme park tickets, Disney movies, purchases in Disney stores, and Disney cruises and resort stays.
+- Limited redemption options: Many rewards credit cards offer basic cash back or let you use points to travel or buy gift cards, but this card focuses solely on Disney, including Disney theme park tickets, Disney movies, purchases in Disney stores, and Disney cruises and resort stays.
 What’s more, you’ll have to earn at least $20 in Disney Reward Dollars before you can start using them.
 That means you’ll need to spend at least $2,000 on your card before reaping any benefit.

 - Low rewards-earning rate: Getting 1% back in Disney Rewards Dollars puts this card behind many cash-back credit cards that offer at least 1.5% back and with far more flexible redemption options.